 Exposure assessment data and software

 The open-source data generally correspond well with data from other potential sources (Figures 2–4), but there are caveats.
-The rainfall data are generally well-correlated with ground-based observations, but may sometimes underestimate very high rainfall values (Figure 2).
+The rainfall data are generally well-correlated with ground-based observations, but may sometimes underestimate very high rainfall values (Figure 2), and in some counties the correlation was substantially lower when considering only tropical cyclones with cumulative local rainfall of >75 mm (Supplemental Table 2).
 When rainfall data is used to create binary exposure classifications, this disagreement is unlikely to influence results, as both data sources agree in identifying these as storms with high rainfall, but would be important to consider for cases that include rainfall as a continuous measurement.

 The peak sustained wind estimates are based on modeled, rather than observed, values, and while the modeled wind data generally agree well (Figure 3) with post-analysis maximum wind radii (Landsea and Franklin 2013), there were a few storms with some discrepancies.
 These storms—for example, Hurricane Sandy in 2012 and Hurricane Ike in 2008—were unusually large systems for which high winds persisted well inland from landfall (Figures 3 and S2).